AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

         - Adding new Panes

-        - Deleting the existing Panes (It will crash on a 3DS, so make them invisible instead.)
+        - Deleting the existing Panes (It will crash Home Menu, so make them invisible instead.)

         - Adding/removing links to textures in the Texture Maps tab